SecureIdentityAlliance/osia/src/doc/01 - intro.rst

       (which is typically where the differentiation among vendors takes place).

-    * Support the emergence of new local market models featuring local suppliers and SMEs:
-      Like the Open Banking revolution, OSIA exposes high performing standardized interfaces that enable new use cases and market offers - from the simple to the complex.
+    * Support the emergence of new local market models featuring local suppliers and SMEs: like the Open Banking revolution, OSIA exposes high performing standardized interfaces that enable new use cases and market offers - from the simple to the complex.

     * Ensure product(s) compatibility after Mergers & Acquisitions: Market consolidation can often